High Sparrow

 A Feast for Crows

-On the Rosby road, Brienne of Tarth spots a group of sparrows led by a small, thin septon in a threadbare robe, with a lean face, grey-and-brown hair tied in a knot, and feet that are "bare and black, gnarled and hard as tree roots".
-The septon and the sparrows are going to King's Landing with a wagon filled with bones of septons killed in the Riverlands.
-This septon is probably the High Sparrow.[N 1] He urges Brienne's traveling companions, Ser Creighton Longbough and Ser Illifer the Penniless, to join the sparrows on their journey, as he says it is time for all knights who love the Seven to abandon their worldly masters and defend the Faith.
-However, Illifer and Creighton refuse, and though this angers the sparrows, their leader calms his followers and tells them to let the knights pass in peace.
-Brienne asks the septon if he has seen her lost sister, and though he has not, he asks the Maiden to watch over Brienne and her sister.[5]
+On the Rosby road, Brienne of Tarth spots a group of so-called sparrows who are bringing to King's Landing a wagon filled with the bones of holy men.
+Their leader, a small, thin septon, urges Brienne's traveling companions, Ser Creighton Longbough and Ser Illifer the Penniless, to join the sparrows on their journey.
+Though the hedge knights' refusal angers the sparrows, their leader calms his followers and tells them to let the knights pass in peace.
+Brienne asks the septon if he has seen her lost sister, and though he has not, he asks the Maiden to watch over Brienne and her sister.[3]

-After the High Septon apparently dies in his sleep, the Most Devout begin the selection process to determine which one of them will become the new High Septon.[6]
-The sparrows, who had camped in the plaza of the Great Sept of Baelor with the bones of their martyrs, forcibly take over the selection process.
-Septon Luceon is nine votes from elevation when the sparrows burst through the doors of the Great Sept with axes in hand and their leader on their shoulders.
+After the High Septon apparently dies in his sleep, the Most Devout begin the selection process to determine which one of them will become his successor.[7]
+Numerous sparrows, who have camped in the plaza of the Great Sept of Baelor with the bones of their martyrs, forcibly take over the selection process.
+Septon Luceon is nine votes from elevation when sparrows burst through the doors of the Great Sept with axes in hand and their thin leader on their shoulders.
 In fear, the Most Devout name him the new High Septon.
-The master of whisperers, Qyburn, relates to Queen Regent Cersei Lannister all that had occurred.[3]
+The master of whisperers, Qyburn, relates to Cersei all that had occurred.[4]

-Queen Cersei Lannister negotiates with the High Sparrow.
-Art by Melissa Findley © FFG
+Queen Cersei Lannister negotiates with the High Sparrow, by Melissa Findley © Fantasy Flight Games

-Cersei plots against Tommen's wife, Queen Margaery Tyrell, and sends her sworn shield, Ser Osney Kettleblack, to the High Sparrow to falsely confess to bedding Margaery and two of her cousins.
+Cersei plots against Tommen's wife, Queen Margaery Tyrell, and sends her sworn shield, Ser Osney Kettleblack, to the High Sparrow to falsely confess to bedding Margaery and two of her cousins, Megga and Elinor Tyrell.[11]
 When Margaery and her cousins attend the Great Sept on Maiden's Day, they are arrested by the Faith, emboldened by its new power.
-However, the High Sparrow is suspicious of Osney's confession, as he had never heard a confession from a man so pleased to be guilty, and has Osney scourged.
+However, the High Sparrow is suspicious of Osney's confession, as he had never heard a confession from a man so pleased to be guilty, and he has Osney scourged.
 Under torture, Osney confesses the actual truth: that Cersei had him lie, that she was the queen he had bedded, and that he killed the previous High Septon under her orders.
-When Cersei visits Margaery's cell at the Great Sept, the High Septon shows her Osney in chains, and has Cersei arrested and imprisoned.[7]
+After Cersei visits Margaery's cell at the Great Sept, she meets with the High Septon in his sanctum.
+The High Septon shows her Osney in chains and has Cersei imprisoned when she tries to flee, planning to have a sacred court of seven godsworn judges both queens.[6]

 A Dance with Dragons

-The High Sparrow.
-Art by Marc Fishman, for the Subterranean Press illustrated A Dance with Dragons
+The High Sparrow by Marc Fishman, for the Subterranean Press illustrated A Dance with Dragons

-Doran Martell, Prince of Dorne, tasks Tyene Sand with befriending the High Sparrow.[8]
+Doran Martell, Prince of Dorne, tasks Tyene Sand with accompany her sister Nymeria to King's Landing and befriending the High Sparrow.[12]

-Since the evidence against Margaery and her cousins is quite weak, the High Septon releases them into the custody of Randyll Tarly.
-The High Septon requires Tarly to swear a holy oath to return them for trial.[4]
+Since the evidence against Margaery and her cousins is quite weak, the High Septon releases them into the custody of Lord Randyll Tarly.
+The High Septon requires Randyll to swear a holy oath to return them for trial.[5]

-Cersei, desperate after days starving in solitary confinement with no knowledge of what has become of her son, tells her guardian septas that she wishes to confess, and is brought before the High Sparrow.
-To try and gain access to visitors, Cersei confesses that she did have sexual relations with her cousin Lancel Lannister and the Kettleblack brothers.
-She knows such sins would not earn her an execution, but denies the sins that would result in a death sentence — ordering Osney to kill the previous High Septon, having incestuous relations with her brother Ser Jaime Lannister (or indeed, sex with any man while her husband was alive), and her involvement in King Robert Baratheon's death.
-The High Septon agrees to allow her one visitor a day.[4]
+Lancel is one of the accusers against his cousin, Cersei.
+After days of solitary confinement, Cersei tells her guardian septas that she wishes to confess, and she is brought before the High Sparrow.
+To try and gain access to visitors, Cersei confesses that after the death of her husband, King Robert I Baratheon, she had sexual relations with Lancel and all three Kettleblacks (although she is lying about having slept with Osney's brothers, Osmund and Osfryd).
+She knows such admissions would not earn her an execution, but denies the sins that would result in a death sentence.
+Cersei denies having ordered Osney to kill the previous High Septon, denies any involvement in Robert's death, and denies having incestuous relations with her brother, Ser Jaime Lannister of the Kingsguard.
+The High Septon agrees to allow her one visitor a day.[5]

-Lord Regent Kevan Lannister informs Cersei that he has spoken with the High Sparrow, who has agreed to free her on the condition that she atone for her sins, performing a penance walk through King's Landing.
-Cersei reluctantly agrees, and walks naked from the Great Sept to the Red Keep.[4][9]
+Ser Kevan Lannister, the Lord Regent, informs his niece that he has spoken with the High Sparrow, who has agreed to free Cersei on the condition that she perform a public walk of atonement through King's Landing.
+Cersei reluctantly agrees, and she walks naked from the Great Sept to the Red Keep.[5][13]

 Cersei and Margaery are still to be put on trial for the accusations they deny to be true and that the accusers have not recanted.
 Cersei chooses trial by combat, with Ser Robert Strong as her champion.
-Margaery chooses trial by the Faith.[10]
-While Cersei waits for her trial date, Kevan Lannister places her under house arrest in the Red Keep.
+Margaery chooses trial by the Faith.[14]
+While Cersei waits for her trial date, Kevan places her under house arrest in the Red Keep.
 Cersei is attended by a septa and three novices selected by the High Septon, rather than her usual ladies-in-waiting.
-The High Septon insists that no girl spend more than seven days with Cersei, lest she be corrupted.
-The novices serve as Cersei's handmaids, with one sharing her bed every night to make sure she has no other company.
-The novices report that of the hours Cersei is awake, she spends a third of that time with Tommen, another third praying, and the rest in her tub, bathing four or five times a day, scrubbing herself with horsehair brushes and lye soap.[10]
+The High Septon insists that no girl spend more than seven days with Cersei, lest she be corrupted.[14]

-Lord Regent Kevan Lannister, Master of Laws Randyll Tarly, and Hand of the King Mace Tyrell are frustrated by having to give in to the demands of the "High Sparrow".
-However, with so many rebellious subjects in the Seven Kingdoms, they dare not be seen to go against the Faith, lest it drive the pious into the arms of another claimant to the Iron Throne.[10]
+Kevan, Randyll, and Mace Tyrell, the new Hand of the King, are frustrated by having to give in to the demands of the "High Sparrow".
+However, with so many rebellious subjects in the Seven Kingdoms, they dare not be seen to go against the Faith, lest it drive the pious into the arms of another claimant to the Iron Throne.[14]

 Quotes by the High Sparrow